Klaus Mäkelä

-Finnish conductor Klaus Mäkelä has held the position of chief conductor of the Oslo Philharmonic since 2020 and music director of the Orchestre de Paris since September 2021.
-He assumes the title of chief conductor of the Royal Concertgebouw Orchestra in September 2027 and, in the same season, begins his tenure as Zell Music Director of the Chicago Symphony Orchestra.
+Finnish conductor Klaus Mäkelä has been Music Director of the Orchestre de Paris since September 2021 and served as Chief Conductor of the Oslo Philharmonic from 2020 to 2026.
+He assumes the title of Chief Conductor of the Royal Concertgebouw Orchestra in September 2027 and, in the same season, begins his tenure as Zell Music Director of the Chicago Symphony Orchestra.

-In the 2025 / 26 season Mäkelä appears as guest conductor with the Berliner Philharmoniker.
-As a cellist he partners with members of the Orchestre de Paris and Concertgebouw Orchestra.
+In the 2026 / 27 season Mäkelä appears as guest conductor with the Wiener Philharmoniker, Berliner Philharmoniker, Orchestra del Teatro alla Scala, London Symphony Orchestra, Symphonieorchester des Bayerischen Rundfunks and Münchner Philharmoniker.
+As a cellist he partners with members of the Orchestre de Paris, Concertgebouw Orchestra and Chicago Symphony Orchestra for chamber music performances.

 The Oslo Philharmonic and Klaus Mäkelä commence their 5th season with a special concert in August, celebrating the release of their first recording in a new Shostakovich series for Decca Classics, featuring symphonies nos, 4, 5 and 6….